nolon/vaultron/README.md

 ### What's Next?

-If you are new to Vault, then using Vaultron is a nice way to get quickly acquainted!
+If you are new to Vault, then using Vaultron is a nice way to get quickly acquainted.
 Please begin by checking out the official [Vault Getting Started documentation](https://www.vaultproject.io/intro/getting-started/install.html).

 You can follow along from the [Your First Secret](https://www.vaultproject.io/intro/getting-started/first-secret.html) page onwards after initializing, unsealing, and authenticating with the root token.